ashermancinelli/ashermancinelli.github.io/_posts/2022-2-10-Dist-Matvec.md

 $$
 </center>

-We can now overlay the matrix attained by broadcasting values of `v` into columns onto the matrix `Mat`, creating a matrix of tuples (or a 3d matrix if you prefer):
+We can now overlay the matrix obtained by broadcasting values of `v` into columns onto the matrix `Mat`, creating a matrix of tuples (or a 3d matrix if you prefer):

 <center>
 $$
 \\
+  tuplespace \gets
   \left[ {\begin{array}{cc}
     (Mat_{0,0}, v_0) & (Mat_{0,1}, v_1) & (Mat_{0,2}, v_2) \\
     (Mat_{1,0}, v_0) & (Mat_{1,1}, v_1) & (Mat_{1,2}, v_2) \\